UtkarshJi/TwinSync-Media-Player/README.md

 - PyAudio (for audio playback)
 - Pycaw (for volume control)

+## Collaboration
+Feel free to collaborate on this project.
+You can:
+- Fork the repository
+- Create a new branch (git checkout -b feature-branch)
+- Make your changes
+- Push to your branch (git push origin feature-branch)
+- Create a pull request for review

 ## License
 This project is licensed under the MIT License.